kingtoff/Deploying-a-scalable-AWS-cloud-infrastructure-using-terraform/README.md

 ### The 3-tier web application is deployed using the following architecture:

 1. The frontend web server is deployed in a public subnet and is accessible via an Elastic IP address.
-2. The is deployed in a private subnet and is not accessible from the internet.
-3. The database server is deployed in a private subnet and is not accessible from the internet.
+2. The database server is deployed in a private subnet and is not accessible from the internet.
-4. All instances are deployed using Amazon Linux 2 and are running the latest version of the required software.
+3. All instances are deployed using Amazon Linux 2 and are running the latest version of the required software.

 ## Resources Created
 ### The following AWS resources are created by the Terraform code and the functions they hold: